oznogon/gattaibushido-public/README.md

 5. Are there enough opportunities to both damage Pilots/Harmony/Factions/Locations and also to repair/restore them?
 Does there need to be more, or fewer?
 6. The "Dual Payloads" thing in Throwdowns is something I'm not fully certain is described well.
 Feedback requested.
 7. The "No, and..."
 Gambit results are new, and need feedback, especially when combined with playbook gambit specialties.
-8. I feel the Rumble initiation is still a pretty wonky, and would love feedback on that.
-I'm considering an alternate option of requiring that it only be initiated *outside* of a Throwdown, to save on confusion of flow.

 # Markdown, Git, and Me